How to access the Diablo 4 beta

 (Image credit: Blizzard)

-Previously it was possible to sign up to access the Diablo 4 beta via the official website (opens in new tab), at least according to a Blizzard support post (opens in new tab) regarding the Alpha and Beta testing phases of the game published in 2022, however that option is now no longer available.
+Previously it was possible to sign up to access the Diablo 4 beta via the official website, at least according to a Blizzard support post regarding the Alpha and Beta testing phases of the game published in 2022, but that option is now no longer available.
+It was also possible to access the Diablo 4 beta by pre-ordering the game, with various different versions available including the Standard, Deluxe, and Ultimate Editions, and each provides a variety of rewards within Diablo 3 and 4 including the Early Access Beta.
+However, that ran from March 17-20 which has now passed.

-The other way to access the Diablo 4 beta is to wait until March 24-27, when the Open Beta will be available for everyone to download.
-There are no access requirements for this, so simply keep an eye on the relevant digital storefront for your platform and download the client when it becomes available.
-Each of these betas will run for a little over three days overall, so make sure you're installed and set up in advance to get the most time possible from them, while using Diablo 4 crossplay to team up with friends on different platforms.
+The only way to access the Diablo 4 beta now is to wait until May 12-14, when the next (and likely final) Open Beta will be available for everyone who knows how to download the Diablo 4 beta.
+There are no access requirements, so simply keep an eye on the relevant digital storefront for your platform and download the client when it becomes available.
+This final beta will run for a little over three days, so make sure you're installed and set up in advance to get the most time possible from it, while using Diablo 4 crossplay to team up with friends on different platforms.

 © GamesRadar+.
 Not to be reproduced without permission.